Skip to content

 • Must have current homeowner insurance

-• Must not have any outstanding City, School, and County real estate taxes or be on a payment plan for at least 3 months
+• Must not have any outstanding City, School, and County real estate taxes, or must be on a payment plan for at least three months

 • Must have minimum credit score of 580

-• Must not have any judgement against him or her in a housing discrimination case within the past 5 years
+• Must not have any judgement against him or her in a housing discrimination case within the past five years

 • Borrower must have no outstanding code violations on other rental properties owned by borrower